Publications

 ABSTRACT:

-This report focuses on a korowai which belonged to the late George Phillpotts, a Lieutenant in the
+This report focuses on a korowai which was acquired by the late George Phillpotts, a Lieutenant in the Royal Navy.

-This korowai was sent by Lieutenant George Phillpotts to his father Bishop Phillpotts, before the former died in the Battle of Ohaeawai on July 1, 1845, during the Northern Wars campaign.
+This korowai (cloak with tassels) was sent by Lieutenant George Philpotts, before the former lost his life in the Battle of Ohaewai on July 1, 1845, during the Northern Wars,

 Te Hei Matau o Poutini